petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 CATALINA_OPTS="${CATALINA_OPTS} -Djavax.net.ssl.trustStore=/PATH/TO/cacerts-custom.jks -Djavax.net.ssl.trustStorePassword=changeit"
 ```

-## SSLException: No PSK available.
-Unable to resume Error and Elasticsearch Monitoring/X-Pack Monitoring widget is Broken with Kibana 7.11+
+## SSL Exception when Using JDK 11 and Elasticsearch 7.11+

-Related error in Liferay,
+When Liferay DXP is configured to use JDK version 11 and communicate with Kibana version 7.11+, the following error can appear in Liferay's log:

 ```
 12:24:42,480 ERROR [http-nio-8080-exec-10][XPackMonitoringProxyServlet:108] javax.net.ssl.SSLPeerUnverifiedException: peer not authenticated